 # Forest House by Ando Studio

-Although interior of house is modern with minimalist furnishing, but it offers plenty of natural views of the surroundings through glass windows and balconies.
+Although the interior of the house is modern with minimalist furnishing, it offers plenty of natural views of the surroundings through glass windows and balconies.

 # Black House Blues

 Architects of Studija Archispektras have created this gorgeous Black house blues for the clients who love playing blues music.
 Aptly named Black House Blues, the exterior of the house is dressed in dark skin and while the inhabitants play blues inside while enjoying the surrounding views.

 The forest home is located in a small village called ‘Kulautuva’ in Lithuania.
 It covers nearly 170-square-meters area in a natural terrain, allowing the homeowners to enjoy the natural beauty of the forest throughout the year.